isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 address being renewed is now reserved for another host - Host B.
 The server will inform Host A that it is no longer allowed to use it by sending a DHCPNAK message.
-The server will not remove the lease, though, as there's a small chance that the DHCPNAK may be lost if the network is lossy.
+The server will not remove the lease, though, as there's a small chance that the DHCPNAK will not be delivered if the network is lossy.
 If that happens, the client will not receive any responses, so it will retransmit its DHCPREQUEST packet.
 Once the DHCPNAK is received by Host A, it will revert to server discovery and will eventually get a different address.
 Besides allocating a new lease, the server will also remove the old one.
 As a result, address 192.0.2.10 will become free.

 When Host B tries to renew its temporarily assigned address, the server will detect that it has a valid lease, but will note that there is a reservation for a different address.
 The server will send DHCPNAK to inform Host B that its address is no longer usable, but